Exclusive: Inside Uber’s billion-dollar bet to deliver food, people, and everything else

 By putting a variety of new services front and center and intelligently surfacing the one you’ll likely need, Uber hopes to become an everyday necessity—and a profitable company.
 But the company’s fiscal fate also depends on several unknowns, like whether Uber Eats continues growing after the pandemic and how much longer Uber has to subsidize food orders to convince people to try the service.
 As critics have pointed out, food delivery isn’t an easy way to make money, and some equities analysts remain skeptical that Eats will ever be a core business for Uber.

 Wall Street seems to believe that Uber’s value is based on how quickly the world reopens after the pandemic, and how soon people begin ordering rides again.
-That’s understandable: In the last quarter of 2019, before the pandemic hit, the rides business contributed three quarters of Uber’s revenue.
-But as the company’s home delivery services mature–Eats being just one of them–it will become more apparent that Uber is intent on evolving its platform far beyond rides.
+That’s understandable: In the last quarter of 2019, before the pandemic hit, the rides business contributed three-quarters of Uber’s revenue.
+But as the company’s home delivery services mature—Eats being just one of them—it will become more apparent that Uber is intent on evolving its platform far beyond rides.
 And its app will provide an ongoing window into that process.

-“You’re going to look back on screen shots of the old Uber app five years from now,” Deng says, “and say, ‘Wow what was that?
+“You’re going to look back on screenshots of the old Uber app five years from now,” Deng says, “and say, ‘Wow what was that?
 That was a very different company and a very different app than the one I know.'”